 The objective of this Society is to prepare future officers of the United States Marine Corps for their responsibilities when commissioned.
-This is accomplished by the receipt and the dissemination of policies, doctrines, and other vital information pertinent to a better understanding of officers' duties; by the stimulation and protection of the high tradition and ideals of the United States Marine Corps; by the promotion of good fellowship, and by the cultivation of social virtues among the members.
+This is accomplished by the receipt and the dissemination of policies, doctrines, and other vital information pertinent to a better understanding of their future duties; by the stimulation and protection of the high tradition and ideals of the United States Marine Corps; by the promotion of good fellowship, and by the cultivation of social virtues among its members.

-SERVICE ROTC PROGRAMS IN BRIEF.
-1964-1965
+SERVICE ROTC PROGRAMS IN BRIEF, 1963-1964